-UBS is continuing to execute on its strategic initiatives and is considering other strategic optimization opportunities that would leverage UBS's technology capabilities, build on its strengths and focus resources on growth areas.
-These opportunities may include strategic partnerships, additional collaboration across business divisions, evolution of UBS's business models and optimization of its legal entities.
+Separately, UBS is continuing to execute on various strategic initiatives across the Group and is considering opportunities that would leverage its technology capabilities, build on its strengths and focus resources on growth areas.
+These opportunities may include strategic partnerships, additional collaboration across business divisions, evolution of UBS's business models and optimization of UBS's legal entities.

-Refer to the "Recent developments" section of the UBS Group Second Quarter 2019 Report, as well as to the "Regulatory and legal developments" in the "Our strategy, business model and environment" section of the Annual Report 2018 for further information on key accounting, regulatory and legal developments.
+Refer to the "Recent developments" section of the UBS Group Third Quarter 2019 Report, as well as to the "Regulatory and legal developments" in the "Our strategy, business model and environment" section of the Annual Report 2018 for further information on key accounting, regulatory and legal developments.